The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Introduction

-Toward our goal, we assemble an LSST-like, photometric catalog containing labeled spectroscopically confirmed GCs from the literature, as well as background galaxies and foreground stars, as described in Section~\ref{sec:data}.
-Then, as detailed in Section~\ref{sec:methods}, we transform the colors available in this dataset in two different ways to address the questions posed above, using principal component analysis \citep[PCA;][]{jolliffe2016} and training non-linear auto-encoders \citep[AEs;][]{bank2020autoencoder} that, for our purposes, serve as dimensionality reduction techniques \citep[see e.g.,][]{Xu2023,qrpca,rpca2014}.
+Toward our goal, we assemble an LSST-like, photometric catalog containing labeled confirmed GCs from the literature, as well as background galaxies and foreground stars, as described in Section~\ref{sec:data}.
+Then, as detailed in Section~\ref{sec:methods}, we transform the colors available in this dataset in two different ways to address the questions posed above, (i) using principal component analysis \citep[PCA;][]{jolliffe2016} and (ii) training non-linear auto-encoders \citep[AEs;][]{bank2020autoencoder}.
+For our purposes, these techniques serve as dimensionality reduction tools \citep[see e.g.,][]{Xu2023,qrpca,rpca2014}.
 We then use machine learning classification models to test whether these transformations on the colors can improve the identification of the GCs in comparison with the use of the colors themselves as input to the models.
 The results of our tests are presented and discussed in Section~\ref{sec:results}.
 We summarize our results and suggestions in Section~\ref{sec:conclusions}.